 4. If permanently disabling updates seems too extreme, select Manual from the Startup type menu instead.

-This will allow you to check for and install updates manually.
+5. You can now check for and install updates manually.
 Just go to Settings > Update & security > Windows Update and click Check for updates.

 How to turn off automatic updates: Use Windows Update Blocker